-It is important to have an idea of how much it will cost you to live in Brisbane, given your accommodation and lifestyle choices.
-You can estimate how much you will need to live comfortable by using the online calculator.
+It is crucial to know how much it will cost you to live in Brisbane or Sydney, depending on your study location.
+Considering your accommodation and lifestyle choices, you can estimate how much you will need to live comfortably using the Cost of Living Calculator.
+Please see also: Living and education costs | Study Australia.